robotenique/snacker/deliverables/doc/recommender.md

 * All users have the same password: 123456
 * The user group will be saved at 'usergroup.json'
 * The base profiles are: salty, spicy, sour, sweet, bitter.
 Then I put three more: mix(spicy, sweet), mix(sweet, sour), mix(salty, sour)
 * For the base class, the user will rate 60 snacks of that category (salty, sweet, etc) with rating from 4 to 5.
-Then, choose random snacks from all the snacks, and give them ratings from 0 to 4 (a normal distribution in this case), until he completes the 22 remaining ratings.
+Then, choose random snacks from all the snacks, and give them ratings following a more uniform normal distribution for the 22 snacks left to review.
 * For the mixed classes, first there is 1/2 chance of choosing each category, and the user will rate 50 randomly choosen snacks which belongs to one of those categories.
-Then,it will choose snacks from neither category, and give them ratings from 0 to 4 following a normal distribution.
+Then,it will choose snacks from the 'remaining_snacks' category, and give them ratings from 0 to 4 following a normal distribution.
 * Distribution of classes are like this:

 The division of the user profiles will be like this: